 Swim at the waterfalls

 Take a 20-minute ride from Mindo to the cable car that takes you to the waterfalls.
 This should cost between $3-6.
-If case you’re arriving from El Edén, it is a 40-minute walk to get there.
-Go early in the morning, as then the chance is big there is no-one else.
+In case you’re arriving from El Edén, it is a 40-minute walk to get there.
+Go early in the morning, as then the chance is big there will be nobody else.
 It really gives you the feeling like you’re Dora the explorer.
 Walking in silence through the in-morning dawn covered trails is fantastic.

 The cable car costs $5 per person and takes you to the trail that leads to the waterfalls and back.
 The cable car unfortunately goes very fast, giving you only few minutes to enjoy the views from the forest below.
 Make sure that you don’t drop anything when you exit the car.
 Prepare enough food and drinks for the day, there is no option to buy anything in the forest.

 Once you arrive at the other side, there is a baños and two paths, leading to the waterfalls.
 The path to the right is a bit harder and take one hour to get to a 50 ft waterfall Reina.
 The path to the left takes you to 5 different waterfalls, if you are limited in time I would recommend going this way.
 There is a lot of wildlife to be seen so keep your eyes open!
 From lizards to birds and colourful insects to (small) snakes, have your camera ready.

 About 15 minutes away from Mindo, there are two zip-line adventure parks.
 Zip-lining is a perfect way to have amazing views of the forest.
 The guides often ask people to join them in a special way, hanging either upside down or superman-like, which really fills your body with adrenaline.
 This is a great way to see the forest, and the small hikes to the next zip-line gives you the opportunity to spot plants like bromeliads and birds like the toucan!